parsiya/parsiya.net/content/post/2020/2020-11-01-same-origin-gone-wild/index.markdown

 going into the details will just complicate things.

 ## Cross-Origin Simple Requests Are Sent Without Checks
-We all already know this.
-However, because the browser does not allow access to the response we think the request is not valid.
+We usually do not think the request is sent because the browser does not allow access to the response.
 GET requests and some POST requests are sent anyways.
 We might not be able to see the response but the action is probably already executed.
 Hence, why CSRF exists even if there is no CORS because the POST request performs some action.

 Look at this bug from [TavisO][taviso-twitter] at https://bugs.chromium.org/p/project-zero/issues/detail?id=693.